-My partner and I are living and teaching English in Taiwan, in a city called Kaohsiung.
+My partner and I are teaching English in a city called Kaohsiung.
 There were a number of reasons that influenced our choice.
 The school we’re currently at, KNS Institute, is in the city and they guarantee us great working hours.
 The school is thriving and hiring more teachers when a lot of other smaller schools are cutting back on teaching hours.
 There are many job opportunities in Taiwan so you can live comfortably and save money.
 The climate is quite tropical and you are close to the ocean and the tropical beaches of Kenting.

-Teaching and Traveling as a Partnership
+Teaching Abroad as a Couple

 Life in Taiwan

+ESL teachers in Taiwan enjoy a great quality of life.
+With the pay you receive you can live a very comfortable lifestyle while still saving money.
 The standard of living is extremely high for ESL teachers.
-We are paid significantly more than the Chinese staff at our school and work less hours.
+We are paid significantly more than the Chinese staff at our school and work fewer hours.
 You can afford to live in an apartment that you could never afford in North America.

 I would absolutely recommend Taiwan to anyone who’s considering it!
 It’s such a diverse, beautiful and friendly country.
 You can also find some comforts of home when you get homesick because it will likely happen.
 For the Canadian teachers, here are a few different Canadian owned restaurants here!

-The OnTESOL course helped me feel more confident and ready to become an ESL teacher.
+While some Buxibans (after-school English language center) don’t require much from their ESL teachers, KNS Institute has a very high standard and asks a lot of its teachers.
+Luckily, the OnTESOL course helped me feel more confident and ready for the ESL classroom.
 It gave me an idea of what to expect coming into this position.
-Without it, I think I would have felt completely lost and out of my element when starting my new job.
+Without it, I think I would have felt completely lost and out of my element when I started my teaching job.